sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Backstory

 This data flow concerns the management of the sharing of *Secrets.*  In this case, a *Secret* owner can share a *Secret* or a collection of *secrets* with another user.
-In addition to that the *Secret* ownner and assign Read-Only (RO) or Read-Write (RW) access to the shared *Secret* or collection.
+In addition to that the *Secret* owner and assign Read-Only (RO) or Read-Write (RW) access to the shared *Secret* or collection.

 #### Use Cases